-Issue Mitigation Measures EIS Reference Traffic accident Access to the mining lease is from the Hobartville Road north off the Capricorn Highway at Alpha.
-To minimise traffic accidents during commute, the Project workforce will have to predominantly adopt either on-site accommodation, BIBO or FIFO arrangements.
+Issue Mitigation Measures EIS Reference Traffic Accident Access to the mining lease is from Degulla Road from the Clermont-Alpha Road north off the Capricorn Highway at Alpha.
+To minimise potential for traffic accidents during commute, the Project workforce will have to predominantly adopt on-site accommodation via BIBO or FIFO arrangements.
 This strategy is designed to avoid driver fatigue for workers travelling to/from regional and metropolitan centres.
-The Project workforce permitted to DIDO to the site will be made aware of driver fatigue and road safety issues.
-Volume 2, Section 24 Volume 2, Section 17 • Construction workers operating vehicles on site will be trained and licensed such that vehicles are driven in a safe and appropriate manner.
-Zero tolerance for drug and alcohol will be enforced. • Speed control (signage), driving to conditions and prescribed driving procedures will be used to control risk.
+The Project workforce permitted to DIDO to the site will be made aware of driver fatigue and road safety issues, and will be by application only, requiring a travel plan to be provided by the mine.
+Construction workers operating vehicles on site will be trained and licensed such that vehicles are driven in a safe and appropriate manner.
+Zero tolerance for drug and alcohol use will be enforced.
+Speed control (signage), driving to conditions and prescribed driving procedures will be used to control risk.
 Access and haul road closures will be enforced during and after severe rainfall events until assessed and deemed safe for operation.
-All vehicles will be fitted with radios for two-way communication, flashing lights and flags.
-All Project vehicles and plant will be properly maintained and operated. • Haul roads will be designed to comply with regulatory requirements and roads will be graded to an adequate and safe level of operation for heavy and light vehicles.
-Watering of access roads will suppress dust to improve visibility.
-Adequate night light will be provided to ensure night operating and driving conditions are safe. • A traffic management plan will be developed to address a minimum level of operator training, light and heavy vehicle operations, road design, road maintenance, traffic rules and movements and parking.
-Licensed transporters transporting dangerous goods will operate in compliance with Australian Standards.
-Security A security management plan will be in place to prevent unauthorised assess to hazardous areas and/or use of equipment.
-Prior to being given access to the site, visitors will complete mandatory registration and an environmental, health and Volume 2, Section 24 safety induction.
+All site vehicles travelling in restricted areas where heavy vehicle interaction may occur, will be fitted with radios for two-way communication, flashing lights and flags, or escorted for vehicles travelling in the restricted mining operation.
+All Project vehicles and plant will be properly maintained and operated.
+Haul roads will be designed to comply with regulatory requirements and roads will be graded to an adequate and safe level of operation for heavy and light vehicles, depending on the use of the road.
+Watering or treatment of unsealed access roads will suppress dust to improve visibility.
+Adequate night light will be provided in high risk or high traffic areas to ensure night operating and driving conditions are safe.
+A traffic management plan will be developed to address a minimum level of operator training, light and heavy vehicle operations, road design, road maintenance, traffic rules and movem Volume 1, Section 17 Security A security management plan will be in place to prevent unauthorised assess to hazardous areas and/or use of equipment.
+Public access to the site will be limited to MIA and CHPP areas for meetings by prior arrangement.
+Generally, however, such meetings will be held at the administration centre building.
+Prior to being given access to the site, visitors will complete mandatory registration and an environmental, health and safety induction.
 The scope of the induction will reflect the areas that the visitor will be permitted to access.
-Induction training will include fire response techniques.
+Induction training will include emergency response techniques.
+Volume 1, Section 24 Underground Gas Monitoring Gas will be continuously monitored at work faces using electronic monitoring and handheld monitoring devices.
+Outbye and Goafed areas will be actively monitored using a tube bundle gas chromatograph system, or equivalent.
+All relevant diesel equipment will be fitted with gas lock out systems.